EU moves towards agreement on details of Iran oil embargo

 Iran is OPEC's second largest oil producer after Saudi Arabia, producing around 3.5 million barrels per day.

-EU countries buy nearly 600,000 barrels per day (bpd) of Iran's 2.6 million bpd in exports, making the bloc the largest market for Iranian crude, rivaling China.
+EU countries buy nearly 600,000 barrels per day (bpd) of Iran's 2.6 million bpd in exports, making the bloc the largest market for Iranian crude, rivalling China.

 The three biggest EU importers have serious debt problems.
 Greece imports a quarter of its oil from Iran, Italy about 13 percent and Spain nearly 10 percent.